websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

    :lines: 33-36
 ```

 `Slider.es.js` provides the JavaScript logic for the field.
 Two components are defined in the file; `Main` and `Slider`.
-The `Main` component is exported, and it includes the `Slider` as a child element of the imported `FieldBase`.
-The `onChange` function is used to get the slider's position/value each time the event is detected (each time the slider is dragged to a new value).

 The import statements bring in functionality from Liferay's base form field, `dynamic-data-mapping-form-field-type`.
 These will be called later using the declared variables `FieldBase` and `useSyncValue`.